 When a loved one passes away, their family members would have to handle probate matters.

-For those who are not well-versed in the laws of probate and administration, it can be difficult and emotionally taxing to handle probate matters without the aid of a lawyer.
+For those who are not well-versed in Singapore’s laws of probate and administration, it can be difficult and emotionally taxing to handle probate matters without the aid of a lawyer.

 What Does a Probate Lawyer Do?

 1. Apply for a Grant of Letter of Representation on your behalf

 A probate lawyer mainly handles the application for a Grant of Letter of Representation to be issued by the court.
 This includes filing of relevant documents such as the Originating Summons and supporting affidavit, to extract the grant.

 A Grant of Letter of Representation gives the grantee (i.e. the applicant to whom the Letter of Representation is granted to) power to administer the estate of the deceased and distribute it according to the Intestate Succession Act or the deceased’s will, if any.

 Without a Grant, the estate of the deceased vests in the Public Trustee who will then distribute it if no one steps forward to administer the deceased’s estate.